Nexis-Network/homepage/content/docs/guides/branch-promote.md

 </details>

 <Admonition type="note">
-Renaming a branch can also be performed using the Exzo Network Console or CLI.
-See [Rename a branch](/docs/manage/branches#rename-a-branch) for Exzo Network Console instructions.
-See [Exzo Network CLI commands — branches](/docs/reference/cli-branches#rename) for CLI instructions.
+Renaming a branch can also be performed using the Nexis Network Console or CLI.
+See [Rename a branch](/docs/manage/branches#rename-a-branch) for Nexis Network Console instructions.
+See [Nexis Network CLI commands — branches](/docs/reference/cli-branches#rename) for CLI instructions.
 </Admonition>

 ## Rename the new branch to the name of the old primary branch